adkelley/cljs-webgl-examples/README.md

 cljs-webgl-examples
 ----
-ClojureScript sandbox for webGL
+A ClojureScript sandbox for WebGL.

 Goal
 ----
-Create a sandbox utilizing [cljs-webgl](https://github.com/asakeron/cljs-webgl) which binds WebGL to ClojureScript.
+Create WebGL tutorial examples utilizing [cljs-webgl](https://github.com/asakeron/cljs-webgl), which binds WebGL to ClojureScript.
 It (cljs-webl) allows a more convenient functional style for creating WebGL applications in ClojureScript, by means of hiding mutability where possible and wrapping every Javascript value in ClojureScript constructs.

 Examples
 ----